Everything You Need to Know About Family-Based Treatment (FBT)

 What Is So Different About FBT?

 FBT involves the whole family in solving their child’s eating disorder.
 Unlike traditional family therapy, it does not blame the family.
 FBT prescribes family sessions with a therapist at first once a week, decreasing over the course of treatment.
-But because the parents are empowered to be a part of the treatment team, the treatment is much more intensive than is typically possible in outpatient treatment.
+However, because the parents are empowered to be a part of the treatment team, the treatment is much more intensive than is typically possible in outpatient treatment.
 FBT often provides a level of care that is similar to residential or partial hospitalization programs (PHP).

 Typically, our therapist meets with the entire family—or, at a minimum, the person with the eating disorder and one parent—for one hour per week, either in our office or by telehealth.
 We prioritize the meal above everything else, much like a treatment center would do.
 However, instead of attending treatment all day, your teen participates in as much of their life as possible.
 As long as they are eating enough, they may be able to attend school and other activities.